snrnats/doc-centre/docfx_project/pro/api/help/using_pros_tracking_api.md

 Tracking events are informational messages returned from carriers that provide details about the status of the consignment.
 Each tracking event contains the following properties:

-* `TimeStamp` - The time and date that the tracking event occurred
+* `TimeStamp` - The time and date that the tracking event occurred.
-* `Code` - A unique identifier for the type of tracking event (for example "Delivered")
+* `Code` - A unique identifier for the type of tracking event (for example "Delivered").
-* `Description` - A description of the tracking event
+* `Description` - A description of the tracking event.
-* `SignedBy` - The name of the person who signed for the package (if applicable)
+* `SignedBy` - The name of the person who signed for the package (if applicable).
-* `Location` - The location of the tracking event
+* `Location` - The location of the tracking event.

 PRO integrates with many carriers, and each carrier provides tracking events in different formats.
 As such, PRO translates all tracking events into a standard format, regardless of carrier service selected.

 A consignment's current `ConsignmentState` is derived from these tracking events.
-For example, a "Delivered" tracking event will change the state of the relevant consignment to "Delivered".
+For example, a "Delivered" tracking event will change the state of the relevant consignment to _Delivered_.

 > <span class="note-header">More Information:</span>
 >